FormidableLabs/react-native-app-auth/README.md

 ## Configuration - iOS

 Install the AppAuth dependency.
-Create a pod file if one didn't exist yet
+Create a `.podfile` if one didn't exist yet
 ```
 cd ios
 pod init
 ```

-Add the AppAuth pod
+Add the AppAuth pod to your `.podfile`
 ```
 target '<appName>' do
   pod 'AppAuth'